Boldness-Recalibration for Binary Event Predictions

 Probability predictions are made for everyday events, from the mundane, like the probability it will rain, to the life-altering, like the probability that a natural disaster hits a particular city.
 These predictions arise from both sophisticated statistical and machine learning techniques and/or simply from human judgement and expertise.
 Regardless, probability predictions are commonly used in important decision making processes in the fields of medicine, economics, image recognition via machine learning, sports analytics, entertainment and many others, so it is critical that we have methods that assess such predictions.
-The purpose of this paper is to develop methods for calibration assessment and boldness-recalibration that enable forecasters to achieve well calibrated, responsibly bold predictions for binary events.
+The purpose of this paper is to develop boldness-recalibration that enables forecasters to achieve well calibrated, responsibly bold probability predictions for binary events.

 We describe the assessment of probability predictions in terms of three aspects: calibration, accuracy, and boldness.
 The first aspect is calibration.
-Predicted probabilities are considered to be well calibrated when they are consistent with the relative frequency of events they aimed to predict.
-For example, if the home team wins 40$\%$ of games for which a Hockey forecaster predicted a 40$\%$ chance of a win, the forecaster is well calibrated.
-Probability calibration is well-studied within the fields of statistics, meteorology, psychology, machine learning, and others \citep{Bross1953,MurphyWinkler1977,Dawid1982,DeGroot1983,Gonzalez1999, Guoetal2017}.
+Predicted probabilities are well calibrated when the events they aimed to predict occur with the same probability that was forecasted.
+For example, if the home team wins 40$\%$ of games for which a hockey forecaster predicted a 40$\%$ chance of a win, the forecaster is well calibrated.
+Probability calibration is well studied within the fields of statistics, meteorology, psychology, machine learning, and others \citep{Bross1953,MurphyWinkler1977,Dawid1982,DeGroot1983,Gonzalez1999, Guoetal2017}.
 Naturally, calibration is considered a minimal desirable property of predicted probabilities \citep{Dawid1982}.
 Without calibration, if a forecaster says the probability of a home team win is 70$\%$, you cannot rely on that prediction to reflect the true probability of a win.
 However, well calibrated predictions are not necessarily accurate nor bold enough to be useful.